jovanduy/ExercisesInC/reading_questions/thinkos.md

 1) Which memory management functions would you expect to take constant time?
 Which ones take time proportional to the size of the allocated chunk?

+`calloc` is proportional to the size of the chunk. `free` is probably constant. `malloc` also probably does not depend on the size of the chunk. `realloc` can depend on chunk size.

 2) For each of the following memory errors, give an example of something that might go wrong:

 a) Reading from unallocated memory.

+Something random is stored at that location and is interpreted as something (for example, a string might be interpreted as a float that is a super large number).
+Or if you're lucky, you might get a seg fault at runtime if this error is detected.

 b) Writing to unallocated memory.